uragap/double_status_test/es/appendix-01-keywords.md

 ## Apéndice A: Palabras clave

 The following list contains keywords that are reserved for current or future use by the Rust language.
-As such, they cannot be used as identifiers (except as raw identifiers as we’ll discuss in the “[Raw Identifiers](#raw-identifiers)<!-- ignore -->” section), including names of functions, variables, parameters, struct fields, modules, crates, constants, macros, static values, attributes, types, traits, or lifetimes.
+As such, they cannot be used as identifiers (except as raw identifiers as we’ll discuss in the “[Raw Identifiers]<!-- ignore -->” section), including names of functions, variables, parameters, struct fields, modules, crates, constants, macros, static values, attributes, types, traits, or lifetimes.

 ### Palabras clave actualmente en uso